 Skip to main content

-Tinfoil Containers supports two kinds of configuration values:
+Tinfoil Containers supports two different kinds of configuration values:

-Environment variables and secrets must be declared in the config.
-Env var values are set in the config file; secret values are set in the dashboard.
+Environment variables and secrets are both declared in the config.
+Env var values are also set in the config file; secret values are set in the dashboard.

 Environment variables

-Define environment variables in the env field of your container spec:
+Define environment variables in the env field of your container configuration file:

 tinfoil-config.yml